 Can screen readers be used?

-Many people with vision loss use a screen reader, which is a software program that reads all of the text and layout information that is on a screen using a synthesized voice.
+Many people with vision loss use a screen reader, which is a software program that reads all text and layout information that is on a screen using a synthesized voice.
 Many mobile devices have their own built-in screen readers like VoiceOver (Apple/iOS), TalkBack (Android), ChromeVox (Chromebook), and others.
 However, many applications do not support screen readers as their apps fail to include labels for buttons, alt text for images, or they prevent users from being able to have text read out loud.
 For students who benefit from having information read out loud but who do not need an eyes-free display, I recommend having tools like Speak Text or Select to Speak enabled so that they can have text read out loud with the press of a button.

 - How To Use VoiceOver For Beginners